rigetti/quil-rs/CONTRIBUTING.md

 Using `cargo make` to execute tasks will install additional `cargo` plugins when necessary.
-For example, we use [`cargo-hack`][] to validate different combinations of our crate features, and running `cargo make check` will install it for you if its not yet installed.
+For example, we use [`cargo-hack`][] to validate different combinations of our crate features, and running `cargo make check` will install it for you if it's not yet installed.

 ## Instruction Module